gelsogrove/shopME/docs/PRD.md

 - **Error Handling:** Ultimate fallback creates debug item for troubleshooting failed extractions
 - **Production Ready:** Tested with multiple cart scenarios and edge cases

+### ✅ NEW: Post-Order Cart Reset Policy (August 2025)

+- **Goal:** Guarantee that, after a successful order creation, the agent cart memory is cleared to avoid accidental reorders or stale items.
+- **Mechanism:**
+  - N8N sends a hidden "system" message to the LLM instructing it to clear all cart state from memory.
+  - The message is sent only on SUCCESS (never on cancel/failure).
+  - A short delay of ~5 seconds is applied before sending to avoid racing with the final confirmation message.
+- **User Experience:** The system message is invisible to the user; no UI output is generated.
+- **Acceptance Criteria:**
+  - Immediately after order confirmation, a user prompt like "show my cart" yields empty/no items.
+  - No residual cart content is present in subsequent LLM responses unless the user explicitly adds new items.
+- **Implementation Notes (N8N):**
+  - Add a "Wait" node (5000 ms) after the order creation step.
+  - Add a "Code" or "Set" node to construct a system message: { role: "system", content: "Clear all cart-related memory/state now." }.
+  - Ensure this message is appended only to the LLM context and not delivered to the user output channel.

+### ✅ Workspace Isolation Policy (Mandatory)

+- **Principle:** Every data operation MUST be isolated by `workspaceId`.
+This applies to all APIs, calling functions, repositories, and background jobs.
+- **Rules:**
+  - All reads and writes include `workspaceId` in filters (products, services, FAQs, documents, orders, messages, usage, etc.).
+  - Only active (isActive = true) and non-deleted (isDelete = false, if present) workspaces can return data in list APIs.
+  - Cross-workspace data access is forbidden; return a clear error if `workspaceId` is missing or invalid.
+  - Tests MUST cover workspace isolation for controllers, services, repositories, and calling functions.
+- **Security Impact:** Prevents data leakage across multiple WhatsApp channels and businesses.

+### ✅ Agent Model Configuration - DB-Driven

+- **Source of Truth:** Agent configuration (prompt, temperature, topP, maxTokens, model) MUST come from the database (`agentConfig`).
+- **No Static Fallbacks:** If configuration is missing, return a clear error; do not inject hardcoded defaults.
+- **Per-Workspace:** Model and parameters can vary by workspace and must be respected at runtime by N8N and backend endpoints.

 ### 🐞 Known Bugs

 - **Order list filters:** Filters on the orders page do not work as expected (search, status, date, etc.).